microsoft/ebpf-for-windows/docs/NativeCodeGeneration.md

 All Windows Drivers need to export a static function labelled &quot;DriverEntry&quot; that is invoked by the OS (Operating System) during loading of the driver.
-In addition to the standard driver related functionality, the driver entry skeleton also registers three [Network Module Registrar (NMR)](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/introduction-to-the-network-module-registrar) contracts exposed by the other framework components (to export the program to the eBPF runtime, to create any maps required, and to import the helper functions).
+In addition to the standard driver related functionality, the driver entry skeleton also registers as a [Network Module Registrar (NMR)](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/introduction-to-the-network-module-registrar) client to export the program to the eBPF runtime, to create any maps required, and to import the helper functions.

 ## Global entry point for generated code